khomokudus/edsajoburg17/README.md

   7. stop_words_remover
     - 'removes any 'stop words' from a string if found in the dictionary of stop words.'

+The pandas module has been used to covert the ESKOM data into a pandas dataframe.

 ## building this package locally
 'python setup.py sdist'